About Mitral Valve Prolapse

 Where Is The Mitral Valve?

 In cases of MVP, one or both of the mitral valve's leaflets may flop back and bulge into the atrium when they are shut, a bit like a balloon.
-This may occur because one of the flaps is abnormally shaped or a little too large.
+This may happen because one of the flaps is abnormally shaped or a little too big.